 Independent Study units are only available to individual students in Year 12.
 A student can only study a maximum of one Independent Study unit in each course.
-Students must have studied at least three standard 1.0 units from this course.
 An Independent Study unit requires the principal's written approval.
 Principal approval can also be sought by a student in Year 12 to enrol concurrently in an Independent Study unit and their third 1.0 unit in this course of study.